na-na-hi/renget/archive/cominginclutch.md

 !!! danger WARNING: Tavern Cards/JSONs are a straight port from its CAI base, so you'll probably want to play around with the defs.
 	See more about my intents and stances at the bottom in the Commentary section.
 !!! warning MESSAGE OF THE DAY
-    Last Status Update: May 1st | Current Status: Working on Batch 4: The Big Batch Batch 4 is being worked on and all of the characters in Batch 4 have been decided.
+    Last Status Update: May 1st | Current Status: Started working on Batch 4: The Big Batch.
+	Batch 4 is being worked on and all of the characters in Batch 4 have been decided.
 See more in the Release Information section below.
 	Any newer requests directed towards me will be considered for a later batch.
 See more in the Character Requests section below.
 	Rentry may be updated further over the next few days in preparation for Batch 4.